microsoft/onnxruntime/docs/ORTMobilePackageOperatorTypeSupport.md

   - int8_t
   - uint8_t

-NOTE: Operators that are used to manipulate dimensions and indicies will support int32 and int64.
+NOTE: Operators used to manipulate dimensions and indices will support int32 and int64.

 ## Supported Operators